markharrison/MarkJSAudio/markjsaudio.md

     await this.audioMark.initialize();

     // Process critical audio first
-    await this.audioMark.processPreloadedAudio("ui-click");
+    await this.audioMark.processPreloadedAudio('ui-click');
-    await this.audioMark.processPreloadedAudio("error");
+    await this.audioMark.processPreloadedAudio('error');
-    await this.audioMark.processPreloadedAudio("success");
+    await this.audioMark.processPreloadedAudio('success');

     // Process remaining audio in background
     this.processRemainingAudio();